 Notable People

-Lev Raphael: Writer and Gay Jewish Fiction Speak Plainly
+Lev Raphael: The Writer Who Made Gay Jewish Fiction Speak Plainly

-Lev Raphael: what he actually changed: he helped make gay Jewish life, survivor inheritance, and literary genre-hopping sound less marginal and more speakable.
+Lev Raphael helped make gay Jewish life, survivor inheritance, and genre-crossing Jewish writing sound less marginal and more speakable.

 Lev Raphael's career makes the most sense if you start with the pressure points, not the bibliography.